plausible/docs/docs/top-referrers.md

 ### 2. Manual by link tagging

-To minimize the amount of traffic that falls within the "**nDirect / None**" category, you can add special query parameters to your links.
+To minimize the amount of traffic that falls within the "**Direct / None**" category, you can add special query parameters to your links.

 See "[Manual link tagging](manual-link-tagging.md)" section of the documentation for the full instructions.